UWTSD Home - Study With Us - Undergraduate Courses - Professional Policing (BSc)

 It is possible to complete this programme of study without any additional costs.

-Students may wish to purchase textbooks for modules, such as Research Project but this is not a requirement and will have no bearing on the final grade.
+Students may wish to purchase textbooks for modules, such as the Independent Project, but this is not a requirement and will have no bearing on the final grade.

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Scholarships and Bursaries section.

 Please visit our Accommodation pages for more information.